 The wires are coated in silicone rather than TPE because they aren’t as elastic as expected them to be, but this isn’t a deal-breaker in any way.
 The housings look almost identical to the In-Ear Pro HD’s, they are sandblasted and have a metallic finish, with magnets attached to their back, so they stick together and don’t swing around mindlessly when they aren’t in your ears.

 Just like the In-Ear Pro HDs, these earphones are comfortable to use, they solidly stay in ears with the medium ear tips, but they are noticeably tighter than some of Xiaomi’s other earphones due to the larger than average openings.
 Having the collar around the neck isn’t inconvenient, even after a long period, and its weight isn’t exhausting to the neck either.
 If you had any concerns about comfort, you shouldn’t worry too much.

 Battery Life and Reception

-By watching at Mi Neckband Bluetooth Earphones Review, Bluetooth headphones and earphones aren’t usually known for having outstanding battery life.
+By watching at Mi Neckband Bluetooth Earphone Review, Bluetooth headphones and earphones aren’t usually known for having outstanding battery life.
 You can rarely listen to one almost all day long on a single charge.
 These earphones have a magnificent battery life that will give you several hours of playback time.